 Yes, the program is accredited by the National Accreditation Agency for Clinical Laboratory Sciences (NAACLS).
 Upon completion of the program, the student can sit for the American Society for Clinical Pathology (ASCP) board of certification (BOC) exam to become a certified Medical Laboratory Scientist.)

-MLT degree completion students wanting to pursue a BS in MLS have the option of starting courses in the fall or spring and may take courses part-time.
+MLT degree completion students wanting to pursue a BS in MLS have the option of starting courses in the fall, spring or summer and may take courses part-time.

 Yes.
 There is a separate application for the MLS major.